Zach-G/MWOMechScraper/README.md

 ## HOW TO USE
 To run this tool simply download and run the executable located in https://github.com/Zach-G/MWOMechScraper/releases.
 Just scroll down to the bottom of the page, click 'MWOMechScraper.exe' and the download will begin.
 The tool will then be residing in your 'downloads' folder.
 Please note that MWOMechScraper will create the csv files in whatever folder it is contained in.
 I.E, If you run the tool from your downloads folder, it will generate the csv files in your downloads folder.

-Again, the tool will prompt you for the email and password that you use for mwomercs.com.
-Type in your email and password when prompted and now wait until your personal .csv files have been created!
+Again, the tool will prompt you for the email and password that you use for [MWO](https://mwomercs.com/) if you select the buttons labeled "Online".
+Type in your email and password into the terminal when prompted and now wait until your personal .CSV files have been created!

-## Offline Version WIP
+## Offline Version
-I will work on an "offline" version in which players can send their HTML's to someone to have the .CSVs created.
-This however will require more effort from the users as they will need to ensure that they load all the data on their profile page by hovering their mouse over each individual 'Mech they own before exporting the HTML.
-This is because the data is grabbed from the website using GET requests to the player's unique JSON once the player hovers over the owned 'Mech.
-Without the GET requests, the HTML is incomplete and grabbing the Mech names and number of skill points equipped to each individual 'Mech is impossible.
+The "Offline" buttons allow for the user to choose HTML files containing the information they wish to scrape.
+To get the 'Mech tonnage, we still require an internet connection to make a request to the [MechDB API](https://mwo.nav-alpha.com/api/mechs/) to then store a local version of the database on the user's machine.
+If a user does not wish to press the "Update Offline MechDB" button, the values for tonnage associated with their 'Mechs in the .CSV Files will be "--".
+For the "Offline Stat Scraper" button to work, the player must first log into [MWOMercs](https://mwomercs.com/) and navigate to their profiles 'Mech Stats page (Profile->Stats->Mech Stats) then save a copy of the HTML by right-clicking on the website page, selecting "Save Page As...", and saving the page with the ".html" extension.
+For the "Offline Mech Scraper" button to work, the user must first log into [MWOMercs](https://mwomercs.com/) and navigate to their Profile.
+Next they must mouse-over every 'Mech they own long enough to see their number of skill nodes equipped for the owned 'Mechs.
+This is because information pertaining to the 'Mechs on the webpage is live-loaded when the player mouses over the icon of their owned 'Mech.
+Once all owned 'Mechs have been moused over the user may again right-click the webpage and select "Save Page As..." with the .html file extension.
+The tool will prompt the user for their In-Game name via a message box to properly name the .CSV file when it is created.

 ## Running the source code yourself
 For those who are skeptical about running the executable and would prefer to run the source code instead, you will need